revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 Syntax: `public boolean equalsIgnoreCase(String anotherString)` e.g., `str1.equalsIgnoreCase(str2);`

-- `Objects Equals Method`: This is the `Objects` class method which returns true if the arguments are equal to each other and false otherwise.
-Consequently, if both arguments are null, true is returned and if exactly one argument is null, false is returned.
-Otherwise, equality is determined by using the equals method of the first argument.
+- `Objects Equals Method`: This is the `Objects` class method which returns true if the arguments are equal to each other and false otherwise.Consequently, if both arguments are null, true is returned and if exactly one argument is null, false is returned.Otherwise, equality is determined by using the equals method of the first argument.
 Syntax: `public static boolean java.util.Objects.equals(Object a, Object b)` e.g., `Objects.equals(str1, str2);`

-- `String Compare To Method`: Compares two strings lexicographically based on the Unicode value of each character sequence represented by the String object being compared lexicographically to the character sequence represented by the argument string.
-The result is a negative integer if this String object lexicographically precedes the argument string.
-The result is a positive integer if this String object lexicographically follows the argument string.
-The result is zero if the strings are equal; compare To returns 0 exactly when the equals(Object) method would return true.
+- `String Compare To Method`: Compares two strings lexicographically based on the Unicode value of each character sequence represented by the String object being compared lexicographically to the character sequence represented by the argument string.The result is a negative integer if this String object lexicographically precedes the argument string.The result is a positive integer if this String object lexicographically follows the argument string.The result is zero if the strings are equal; compare To returns 0 exactly when the equals(Object) method would return true.
 Syntax: `public int compareTo(String anotherString)` e.g., `str1.compareTo(str2);`

-Note: == operator is avoided, since it checks for reference equality, i.e. if the strings point to the same object or not.
+Note: == operator is avoided, since it checks for reference equality, i.e.if the strings point to the same object or not.

 </blockquote>
 </details>

 ---

-11. How do you convert a string to an integer and vice versa in Java?
+11.How do you convert a string to an integer and vice versa in Java?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)